rolling-scopes-school/tasks/node/modules/graphql/README.md

-# Module "GraphQL basics"
+# Module "GraphQL basics" (Legacy)

-## In this module, students study:
+## Legacy notice

+This module is no longer part of the current 10-week program based on `assignments-v2`.

+The content below is preserved for historical reference only.

+## Historical content

 - GraphQL basics
 - GraphQL vs REST